|

 What is a cookie?

-A cookie is a tiny piece of text asking permission to be placed on your computer's hard drive.
-If you agree, then your browser adds the text in a small file.
 If you have set your browser to notify you before accepting a cookie, you will notice that VINquery.com requests a cookie to be set on your computer.
 Its purpose is to let us know when you visit our site.
 This cookie, by itself, only tells us that a previous VINquery.com visitor has returned.
 It doesn't tell us your e-mail address or who you are.
 If you want to give us that information later via registration, that's your choice.

 « Back to top